Rangnick explains how Ronaldo fits into his Man Utd plans and reacts to talk of Haaland transfer bonus

 Ronaldo was dropped to the bench by Carrick for the trip to Chelsea, but returned to the United starting XI with a bang as he passed the 800 goal mark for his career in a thrilling 3-2 victory over Arsenal.

-Rangnick was in attendance for that game and said at his introductory press conference: “You always have to adapt your style to fit the players.
+Rangnick was in attendance for that game and said at his introductory press conference: ”You always have to adapt your style or your idea of football to the players you have available, not vice-versa.

 Will additions be made?